thaskoo/codeX_ReleaseOneNarrativeWorkbook/Deployment.md

 * a virtual private server (VPS) provided by a cloud host
 * using a Platform as a Service (PaaS)

 We will be focussing on the last two options VPS and PaaS.

-Later you will use a PaaS called Heroku to deploy your application.
+As a a PaaS needs less time to setup you will using one called Heroku to deploy your application.

+##PaaS

+A Platform as a Service (PaaS) is server infrastructure that is provided in the Cloud (in the internet) that allows one to easily deploy applications online.
+Typically using some command line utilities that one can easily integrate in ones application development workflow.
+Tight integration with github is not uncommon with git commits and pushes used to deploy ones application.
+As you can see this brings the deployment process close to existing application development activities.

+### Deploying to Heroku

+The PaaS service we will be using is called Heroku (http://heroku.com/) and it can be used to deploy a wide range of application frameworks of which Node JS is one.

+To deploy your Spaza application register at Heroku and follow these steps: https://devcenter.heroku.com/articles/deploying-nodejs

 ##VPS providers

-Virtual Private Servers providei you with dedicated servers in the cloud that one needs to configure oneself.
+Virtual Private Servers provides you with dedicated servers in the cloud that one needs to configure oneself.
 This allows for alot of flexibility and freedom, but it does take a certain level of skills as you need to configure everything yourself.
 This include the firewall, database and web server setup.
 This sounds quite daunting, but there are a lots of tutorials online that guide you through these steps.

 ### A few examples of VPS providers are: